Jean de Meun: Other works

-Jean de Meun translated in 1284 the treatise De re militari of Vegetius into French as Le livre de Végèce de l'art de chevalerie.
+Jean de Meun translated in 1284 the treatise De re militari of Vegetius into French as Le livre de Végèce de l'art de chevalerie, which itself was shortly after versified by Jean Priorat.
 He also produced a spirited version, the first in French, of the letters of Abélard and Héloïse.
 A 14th-century manuscript of this translation in the Bibliothèque Nationale has annotations by Petrarch.
 His translation of the De consolatione philosophiae of Boethius is preceded by a letter to Philip IV in which he enumerates his earlier works, two of which are lost: De spirituelle amitié from the De spirituali amicitia of Aelred of Rievaulx (d.
 1166), and the Livre des merveilles d'Hirlande from the Topographia Hibernica, or De Mirabilibus Hiberniae of Giraldus Cambrensis (Gerald de Barri).
 His last poems are doubtless his Testament and Codicille.
 The Testament is written in quatrains in monorhyme, and contains advice to the different classes of the community.